VictorTaelin/optlam/README.md

 ## How do I use it?

 The API right now is actually non-existent, but check the `test.js` file for the `expMod` example.
+You can run it with `node.js`:

+    node test.js

+Outputs:

+    25
+    { iterations: 2579187,
+    applications: 1289514,
+    used_memory: 5938470 }

+Which is `100 ^ 100 % 31`.
 In a few days I might update this with a proper parser/pretty-printer and command line tool.

 ## Isn't there any programming language that implements functions optimally?